 As the method is a little tricky, it can be hard to envisage how to use it in some contexts.
 Choose one aspect of life, whether it’s heath, home or hobby, and focus on it for a while.
 If you can manage to utilize the ideology with one area of life, you’ll eventually be able to spread it across others, too.

 Decide on using only one tool, for example, a single notebook and a pen or an online note app.
+You can also choose from a variety of goal tracking apps to help you stay on track.
 Having many sources of information is counter-productive for this method.
 If it’s of any use to you, Friday integrates with your existing to-do and calendar apps, keeping things a little more convenient.

 Rather than working from a convoluted, cumbersome list longer than a Monday meeting, try to use a simple checklist.
 Having a clear list makes it vastly easier to keep track of tasks.
 You can keep such a list on your desk, pinned to the wall, or digitally.